Leading Hinge Manufacturers

 Flag Hinge

-Flag hinges are distinct for their ability to swivel 360° around a fixed pin.
-In addition, they can be taken apart with said fixed pin on one leaf.
+Flag hinges stand out due to their unique capability to rotate a full 360° around a fixed pin.
+Moreover, they can effortlessly be disassembled using this fixed pin located on one leaf.

 Power Hinge